sage-hoku/sage-hoku.github.io/essays/how-much-longer.md

 <p>It's also important to remember that issue-based effort tracking presents its utility in the form of a collaborative goal, and not as a comparative standard.
 Group members must see issue tracking as a tool to further their cooperative efforts, and not as a point of judgement against their peers (especially when the work hasn't been done yet).
 I struggled with this idea somewhat and often had to resist the urge to modify my working hours after-the-fact to better match my peers'. </p>

 <h2>Conclusion</h2>
-Effort Tracking is awesome and you should do it but make sure you do it right or it no work. ok? ok.
+Effort Tracking is awesome and you should do it, but make sure you do it right or it no work. ok? ok.